wp-plugins/app-store-assistant/readme.txt

 In Version 6.3.0 Apple has switched from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply).
 THIS VERSION REQUIRES WordPress 3.6 or later!!!!!

 In Version 6.4.0 Deprecated the following shortcodes [ios_app, mac_app, itunes_store, ibooks_store, ios_app_elements, ios_app_list, ios_app_link, itunes_store_link, mac_app_link].
 Deprecated shortcodes are still functional in this version, but REPLACING THEM IS SUGGESTED!!!

+In Version 6.5.0 It is NECESSARY to reselect the elements to display.

 == Note ==